survivejs/webpack-book/manuscript/building/01_source_maps.md

 ### `devtool: "eval-source-map"`

 `eval-source-map` is the highest quality option of the inline options.
-It's also the slowest one as it emits the most data.
-This time around there's more mapping data available for the browser:
+It's also the slowest one as it emits the most data:

 ```json
 {